-Broadcast status updates via SMS to your subscribers anywhere on the planet using your Twilio account.
+Broadcast status updates via SMS to your subscribers in 180+ countries using your Twilio account.

 Overview

 Status.io does not charge extra for SMS messages.
-Instead we built integrations with Twilio and Vonage allowing you to use your own account and phone number with independent billing.
+Instead we provide integrations with Twilio and Vonage allowing you to use your own account and phone numbers with independent billing.

 Twilio charges per SMS message.
 International messaging rates vary.
 We recommend reviewing Twilio’s pricing before enabling SMS notifications.